feliciaiveliz/100-days-of-ruby/log.md

 **Time Spent**: 2 hours, 45 minutes

 **Thoughts:** I ended creating my own repository for 100 days of code to keep it clean and so I could practice creating repos.
 I forked the original one, which is good practice, but I wanted my own repo.
 I hope that counts but it's all for me in the end anyway.

+**Notes**: I realized that I skipped a few days of reporting my progress.
+I did code everyday and I logged my time.
+It's hard for me to do these things, but that's exactly why I'm doing it.